TargusR/confuror-homepage/_pages/en/activities/_minecraft.md

 title: Enter our virtual world in Minecraft
 label: Minecraft
 description: >-
-  Explore and play in the different arenas that Confuror and a very special group of builders have prepared for you
+  Explore and play in the different zones that Confuror and a very special group of builders have prepared for you.
 lang: en
-# banner_src: /assets/banners/panels_web_banner.png
-# banner_alt: Confuror paneles y actividades
 category: cat_contents
-category_weight: 5
+category_weight: 1
 featured: false
-# alert_heading: ¡Inscribe tu panel o actividad!
-# alert_message: >-
-#   ¡El contenido de Confuror lo pones tú!
-Inscribe tu panel o actividad para la edición de Confuror 2020 que se llevará a cabo en línea.
-Tienes hasta el 26 de septiembre para inscribir tu propuesta.
-# alert_mode: info
 permalink: /en/activities/minecraft/
 ---

 <div class="container-overflow">
-<iframe src="https://www.youtube.com/embed/Cb9UcBNLxxY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="width: 100%; height: 500px;"></iframe>
+<iframe src="https://www.youtube.com/embed/Yz6-zk2BoOo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="width: 100%; height: 500px;"></iframe>
 </div>
 <br>

 {%
   include {{ site.formats.featured_paragraph }}
   size="sm"
-  content="Thanks to our selected team of builders, this year Confuror is able to launch its virtual Minecraft world."
+  content="Thanks to our selected team of builders, this year Confuror is able to launch its second virtual Minecraft world."
 %}

 Alongside our webcasts, you will be able to enter this virtual world and explore the entire Confuror venue hotel and its surroundings, find the hidden cameras and play in the game area in the different arenas that have been prepared.